NervJS/nerv/README.md

 ## Switching to Nerv from React

-Switching to Nerv from React is easy, just aliasing `nervjs` in for `react` and `react-dom`, without any code changes.
+Switching to Nerv from React is easy as adding alias `nervjs` for `react` and `react-dom`.
+No changes in code needed.

 ### Usage with Webpack